 With VLC, users can easily create song playlists out of there local music collection and also stream it over their network.
 It also houses a number of online radio services that users can access at their fingertips.
 The built-in equalizer is complemented by other advanced audio management feature which VLC is already known for.

 Why people love VLC is because it can play almost every audio and video format that exists.
+Also, VLC has some amazing tricks and hidden features up its sleeve.
 The availability of apps for almost every popular platform makes VLC one of the best free music player software as well.

 Supported Platforms: Windows, macOS, Linux, Android, Chrome OS, Apple TV, Windows Phone.

 Do I need to tell you about iTunes?
-Probably, the answer would be no. Other than being a bridge between iOS devices and computers, iTunes is also one of the best free music players for Windows 10 as well.
-A reason why you can prefer iTunes this single music player can solve different types of music needs, but the bulkiness of this music player might compel some users to take a step back.
+Probably, the answer would be ‘No.’ Other than being a bridge between iOS devices and computers, iTunes is also one of the best free music players for Windows 10/11 in addition to macOS.
+A reason why you can prefer iTunes is this single music player can solve different types of music needs, but the bulkiness of this music player might compel some users to take a step back.

 iTunes supports popular audio formats, including MP3, WAV, AIFF, Apple Lossless, and AAC.
 It also provides an easy way to manage your songs in the library.
 Other than playing songs on your PC, you can also stream them to other devices on your local network using a feature called ‘home-sharing.’